On this page:

 - Avoid crowded places and social gatherings; avoid unnecessary person-to-person contact.

 - Practice social distancing.
-Try to stay around 6 feet away from other people.
+Stay at least six feet away from others outside your household.
 The airborne respiratory droplets from coughing are heavy and tend fall to surfaces within six feet of the person who has coughed.

 Can I pass COVID-19 to my fetus during pregnancy?